elm/elm-lang.org/src/guide/chapters/understanding-types.md

 I find that types play at least two major roles in my code:

   1. They **rule out runtime errors**.
+In practice, you just do not get any in Elm, it is pretty crazy.
 There may be *logical* bugs in a code path (the code does not do what you intended) but there are no *operational* bugs (calling a function that does not exist).
   2. They are a **refactoring assistant**.
 Whenever I change a core piece of code, Elm can give me a comprehensive list of all the code that is affected.
 Big refactors are shockingly quick and low-risk.

 As you have probably experienced, people who like types can talk about the benefits all day, so I'll spare you any more!
-The best way to convey this stuff is for you to experience it yourself in a reasonably sized application, so let's get started!
+The best way to convey this stuff is for you to experience it yourself in a decent-sized code-base, so let's get started!

 ## Primitives